Westacular/sortable-coding-challenge/README.md

 # Overview #

+This is a solution to the [Sortable Coding Challenge](http://sortable.com/blog/coding-challenge/) by Wes Campaigne.
+April 2013.

 ## Running the Code ##

 This solution requires Python 2.7, and uses only the standard library. `./match.py` should work out of the box for matching the sample data.
 Run `./match.py -h` for usage information.

 ## Files ##